openthread/ot-ns/cli/README.md

 - `cslacc` - 802.15.4 Coordinated Sampled Listening (CSL) accuracy in ppm, range 0-255.
 - `cslunc` - 802.15.4 CSL uncertainty in units of 10 microsec, range 0-255.
 - `txintf` - for the `wifi` node type, sets the percentage of Wi-Fi traffic, range 0 to 100.
 Must not be >0 on other node types.
+- `clkdrift` - clock drift of the node's timers in ppm, in the range -127 to 127.

 NOTE: To change global radio model parameters for all nodes, use the [radioparam](#radioparam) command.